-- Coverage of services provided by the member's current provider for the first 60 days of enrollment in the SSI program or until the first of the month following completion of an assessment and care plan, whichever comes later.
+- Coverage of services provided by the member's current provider for the first 90 days of enrollment in the SSI program or until the first of the month following completion of an assessment and care plan, whichever comes later.
 The contracted provider should get a referral from the member's HMO after this. - Honoring a PA (prior authorization) that is currently approved by ForwardHealth.
-The PA must be honored for 60 days or until the month following the HMO's completion of the assessment and care plan, whichever comes later. - Coverage of drugs that an SSI member is currently taking until a prescriber orders different drugs.
+The PA must be honored for 90 days or until the month following the HMO's completion of the assessment and care plan, whichever comes later.